Is God trying to tell us something?

 In v.
 4, persecutions refer to assaults on believers for their faith, but afflictions refer to all kinds of unrelated problems.
 Including natural disasters.
 And when can we expect relief from persecution and affliction?
 In v.
 7, Paul says when Jesus returns.

 Meanwhile, when our faith and love grows, it’s by grace.
 That God will someday take vengeance on the unrighteous and spare the saints is grace.
 That anyone will marvel at Christ’s return and not shrink back in terror is grace.

 So let’s recognize that God is judge.
-And let’s recognize that by grace, he will judge some people worthy of the kingdom.
+And let’s recognize that by grace, he will judge some people worthy of the kingdom and others unworthy.

 Let’s respond to grace by preaching Jesus Christ at all times, regardless of what we suffer.
 And as St. Francis of Assisi said, when necessary, use words.

 Earthquake-damaged house.
 Some rights reserved by Martin Luff